 dHCI will also create two system reserved VMFS datastores, which is the minimum needed for vSphere HA.
 An example here could be for VDI, with 2TiB and 90 days worth of daily snapshots being retained.

 Moving on to the final screen; a summary of the configuration settings.
 I’ve chosen two deploy 2 ESXi hosts in my dHCI cluster, with the associated network settings for production as well as iSCSI, and finally you can see a custom VMFS and vVol datastore being provisioned.

 If all is good, then we can send the wizard on it’s way to deploy everything for us.
 I timed exactly how long the wizard took to deploy and configure the whole stack for us – just over 5 minutes for everything, deployed to complete best practices and ready for production!

 You can see that we get two options for UI; the vCenter UI (for full-stack management) or to jump into the Nimble UI for further configuration tweaks such as Encryption @ Rest, AD integration, Cloud Volumes integration, Peer Persistence (aka Sync Rep) setup as a few examples (expect these to make their way into the dHCI plugin soon).

 As this is a standard Nimble array, we also support provisioning iSCSI storage to non-dHCI servers at this stage.

 Pretty cool huh?

-In the next blog, i’ll walkthrough the full-stack management within vCenter and show off some of the unique coolness we’ve built to make lives simpler for VMware and Cloud admins worldwide!
+In part 2 of this blog, i’ll walkthrough the full-stack dHCI management within vCenter and show off some of the unique coolness we’ve built to make lives simpler for VMware and Cloud admins worldwide!

 As always, I’d love to hear from you, so feel free to post a question or comment below 🙂